The Human Revolution

 A political system that consistently fails to translate the will of the people into representation is not a democracy in any meaningful sense.
 The current first-past-the-post system produces governments that routinely command large majorities on minorities of the vote.
 The SDP won 25% of the vote in 1983 and got 23 seats.
 That is not a democracy.
 That is a duopoly with democratic branding.

 Proportional representationEvery vote must carry genuine weight.
-This is a precondition for everything else to be legitimate
+This is a precondition for everything else to be legitimate.
+But, mental illness should never be proportionally represented — those seeking to harm others.

 Citizens' assembliesStructured deliberation by ordinary people on long-term policy, independent of electoral cycles